 We account for stock based payments in accordance with SFAS No. 123R "Share-Based Payments".
 The costs of these equity-settled transactions are determined using a binomial model to calculate the fair value at the date on which they are granted.
-With respect to the fair value of 600,000 warrants issued July 11, 2006, in connection with the commitment fee under the SEDA and the 62,091 warrants representing 248,364 warrant shares issued August 6, 2007 to Blue Trading, LLC as part of a placement fee, the following assumptions were used:
+With respect to the fair value of the 62,091 warrants representing 248,364 warrant shares issued August 6, 2007 to Blue Trading, LLC as part of a placement fee, the warrant representing 46,083 warrant shares issued to Mr. John O'Connor on July 30, 2008, in consideration for investor relations services rendered, and stock options representing 50,000 shares of common stock issued to Associate Professor Gil Mor of Yale University on January 28, 2009, in recognition of his contribution to the development of phenoxodiol under the 2008 Stock Omnibus Equity Compensation Plan, the following assumptions were used: